MUST-Deep-Learning/KnowIt/default_archs/arch_how_to.md

         - **input_dim** (tuple) = The expected input dimensions of the model (t, c).
 Where t is the number of time steps (delays) and c is the number of input components.
         - **output_dim** (tuple) = The expected output dimensions of the model (t, c).
 Where t is the number of time steps (delays) and c is the number of output components.
     - All other arguments are optional and default values must be provided.
-    -   The class must also have a forward function that receives a `batch` dictionary, as argument, with the following contents:
+    -   The class must also have a forward function that receives a Tensor of shape `[batch_size, in_chunk[b] - in_chunk[b], num_in_components]`, as argument.
-    -
-      - `x` - The input tensor of shape `[batch_size, in_chunk[b] - in_chunk[b], num_in_components]` for the batch.
-      - `y` - The target tensor for the batch.
-Can (and should) be ignored in most cases.
-      - `s_id` - The indices corresponding to the prediction points in the batch.
-This is their position in the selection matrix.
-      - `ist_idx` - The IST indices of the prediction points in the batch.
-This can be used to facilitate statefulness if desired.
-    - Additionally, if statefulness is desired, the class must have a function ``force_reset()``, accessable from outer scope.
-This function should reset all hidden and internal states.
+    - Additionally, if statefulness is desired, the following two methods must also be defined:
+      - ``force_reset()``, accessable from outer scope.
+This method should reset all hidden and internal states.
+It is called at the start of train, validation, and testing loops.
+      - ``update_states()`` it receives a Tensor of current IST indices of shape `[batch_size, 3]` as argument.
+This method can be used to handle statefulness.
+It is called at the start of each batch.

 Note that the architecture will have the same name as the script being imported.